opalmedapps/opal-app/README.md

 In order to run the app in your browsing for development and basic testing purposes, there are a few steps you must take:

-* Clone the repository to the desired folder in your computer **(NOTE: You need to be added as a contributer to the project before being able to do this!)**
+* Clone the repository to the desired folder in your computer (create an empty folder for this) **(NOTE: You need to be added as a contributer to the project before being able to do this!)**

 ```
 git clone https://github.com/Sable/qplus.git